Wizard of Odd: Production

 This episode was produced in 2009.
 In 2011, background painter Jill Daniels and background designer Brian Woods both won Primetime Emmy Awards for Outstanding Individual Achievement in Animation for their contributions to this episode.
 In Italy, this episode was titled "Divertiti Candace", Germany titled "Der Zauberer von Spotz", and Poland titled "Czarnoksiężnik" which all aired this episode before the United States.
 This episode has some of the most songs of any episode and is the second where all are sung by a character onscreen following "Dude, We're Getting the Band Back Together".

 Reception

 Ratings

 This episode had 3.1 million viewers, the most since "Phineas and Ferb: Summer Belongs to You!".
 In the United Kingdom, it delivered 108,000 viewers when it premiered on Disney XD on October 21, 2010, the Going Live broadcast on the same day featured a skit after the episode where the programme's presenter Nathan Simpson went into the transmission area of the studio and famously said "That episode or anything Wizard of Oz related shall not be shown AGAIN on my programme!
-DO You understand?!?!?", this skit was repeated 10 years, 2 months and 3 days when The 1939 Metro-Goldwyn-Mayer film version starring Judy Garland was shown.
+DO You understand?!?!?", this skit was repeated 10 years, 2 months and 3 days later when The 1939 Metro-Goldwyn-Mayer film version starring Judy Garland was shown.
 The Disney Channel premiere on December 11, 2010 in the same country had 124,000 viewers.